What is BEACONS?

 Completion

-Participating family’s newborn undergoes the regular newborn screening heel stick that is part of clinical care, the remaining specimen is then sent to the sequencing lab for testing.
+Participating family’s newborn undergoes the routine newborn screening heel stick that is part of clinical care.
+BEACONS does not change, delay, or replace routine newborn screening.
+Once complete, the remaining specimen is sent to the genomic screening, if the family has consented to BEACONS.

 Step 5